jslee02/awesome-robotics-libraries/README.md

 * [SDF](http://sdformat.org/) - XML format that describes objects and environments for robot simulators, visualization, and control. ([bitbucket](https://bitbucket.org/osrf/sdformat))
 * [urdf](http://wiki.ros.org/urdf) - XML format for representing a robot model. ([github](https://github.com/ros/urdfdom))

+### Robot Platform

+* [ROS](http://www.ros.org/) ([github repos](http://wiki.ros.org/Tickets)) - A set of software libraries and tools that help you build robot applications.
+From drivers to state-of-the-art algorithms, and with powerful developer tools, ROS has what you need for your next robotics project.
+* [YARP](http://www.yarp.it/) ([github](https://github.com/robotology/yarp)) - A library and toolkit for communication and device interfaces, used on everything from humanoids to embedded devices.

 ## [Software](#awesome-robotics-libraries)